ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 7. The kernel adds extensive error checking and error reporting.
 These seldom get put into application code, yet they speed debugging.

-So, in this simple example, there are abundant reasons to support a fine-grained task structure.
+So, in this simple example, there are many reasons to support a fine-grained task structure.
 When dealing with the needs of high-performance, high-reliability embedded systems, some rethinking of basic concepts is appropriate.
-First, we need a kernel (not an os) that is mean and lean.
+First, we need a kernel (not an OS) that is lean and mean.
 Then we need to learn how to best utilize that kernel to achieve the project goals.
 One-shot tasks are a step in that direction.

 One-Shot Task Operation